 Students must show their J-Card in order to gain access to any campus computer lab.
 Additionally, student employees need to present their J-Card to pick up their paychecks from the Student Payroll Office.

 The J-Card is also used for identification if a student has purchased a campus dining plan.
 J-Cash can be used at a number of restaurants and vending machines, on and off-campus.
-Money can be added to any J-Card account by mail or in person at the Student Accounts Office, located at 31 Garland Hall.
-For a full list of locations where J-Cash can be used, visit their website: http://studentaffairs.jhu.edu/jcard/.
+Funds can be added to any J-Card account online, over the phone, or by mail.
+Monday can also be added in-person at various locations on campus.
+For more J-Card and J-Cash information, visit http://studentaffairs.jhu.edu/jcard/.

 Lost or stolen J-Cards should be reported to the Office of ID Card Services by calling (410) 516-5121 (weekdays 8:30 A.M. to 5 P.M.) or the Office of Security by calling (410) 516-4600 (all other times).
 The account will be temporarily suspended and a new J-Card will need to be issued for a nominal fee.

 The University’s bookstore is located at the Barnes & Noble in Charles Commons on Saint Paul Street.
-Graduate students can purchase textbooks and supplies at this location.
+Students can purchase textbooks and supplies at this location.
 Please visit their store website for hours of operation and other pertinent information.

 Computers available to all faculty, staff, and students are located in several public computer labs and kiosks across the Homewood Campus.
-Labs in Krieger Hall and the Milton S. Eisenhower Library feature extensive software allowing users to print, access email and the Internet and perform other general tasks as well as more advanced computing required for coursework and research.
-Computer kiosk locations in Krieger, the Mattin Center, Hodson Hall, Levering Hall and throughout the MSE library are more limited.
+Labs in Krieger Hall and the Milton S. Eisenhower Library feature extensive software allowing users to print, access email, the internet, and perform other general tasks as well as more advanced computing required for coursework and research.
+Computer kiosk locations in Krieger Hall, the Mattin Center, Hodson Hall, Levering Hall, and throughout the MSE library have more limited functionality.